Learning doesn’t stop after the school bell

 All Perth College girls will learn an instrument from Year 2 at school, from woodwind to strings, and also find their voice through the choir.
 Each student will also participate in the annual Junior School musical, with girls in Year 6 able to audition for lead roles.
 We are home to ‘PC Dance’, a program hosted on Saturday mornings for girls and boys aged four to 20.

-We offer a diverse range of clubs during and after school, allowing girls to delve deeper into their hobbies and passions.
+We offer a diverse range of clubs during and after school, allowing girls to delve deeper into their hobbies, passions and other extra curricular activities.
 Activities change each term and range from robotics to yoga, fitness and cooking, all led by teachers or experienced instructors, for no or minimal cost.